What is Glutamine?

 Glutamin Nedir?

-What is Glutamine ?
-What is Glutamic Acid ?
+What is Glutamine?
+What is Glutamic Acid?

 The need for glutamine increases with increased physical activity, training and mental stress.
 The production of this important amino acid in the body usually slows down with increasing age and is not produced in sufficient quantities.
 In such cases, external support from foods containing glutamine is recommended.

-• Glutamine may combat fat storage.
+• Glutamine can combat fat storage.

 • Glutamine can be converted to glucose in the kidneys without affecting glucagon or insulin levels.